Kansas City Kansas Public Schools is seeking qualified applicants for the following position(s):

 - Maintains files and/or records (e.g. progress reports, activity logs, billing information, treatment plans, required documentation, quarterly reports, screening results, etc.) for the purpose of ensuring the availability of information as required for reference and/or compliance.

-- Evidence of successful experience in the evaluation and treatment of young children with communication needs.
+- Evidence of successful experience in the evaluation and education of young children with disabilities or developmental delays

 Reasoning Ability: Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.